The Right Way To Wrap And Store Cheese

 Cheese is alive.
 ALIVE!
 And to stay fresh in your fridge so you can enjoy it longer, it needs to breathe.
 Wrapping it in plastic suffocates that delicious living thing, leading to wet, moldy, wasted cheese.
 Plus, your cheese can actually start tasting like plastic.
 Not exactly what you were going for.
 But you can't just wrap it in plain paper, either, because your cheese will dry out.
 Ever try to grate a rock-hard piece of Parmesan?

 The ideal cheese storage method brings everything into balance; the cheese has air flow without dehydrating, and stays humid without getting soggy.
-To achieve this, you can buy specially coated cheese storage bags, or you can try a simple, low-cost solution that does the same thing as the specialty bags, but uses what you commonly find in your kitchen.
-Money saved.
+To achieve this, you can buy specially coated cheese storage bags, or you can try this simple, low-cost solution that does the same thing as the specialty bags, but uses what you commonly find in your kitchen.

 - Write the name of the cheese on a strip of cardstock to make a label.

 - Put the label face down on a sheet of plastic wrap.